 - Equestrian travel and tourism.

-- Rider fitness, health & well-being; diet, exercise and tips for riders.
+- Rider fitness, health & well-being; step-by-step exercises for riders (photos a plus).

 - Style trends and décor for equestrians.

 Expand on your ideas so we can see your specific angle for the piece and what you propose to cover.
 Include ideas for expert resources to interview where appropriate.
-A good pitch letter is an opportunity to show your writing skill and demonstrate that you have an understanding of our magazine and audience.
+A good pitch letter is your opportunity to show off your writing skills and demonstrate that you have an understanding of our magazine and audience.

 Beyond the Horse Illustrated Writer’s Guidelines, we also offer writer’s guidelines for Young Rider magazine and photographer’s guidelines and photo tips for both publications at our main Submission Guidelines page.